 I love getting postcards.

 I love chocolate covered strawberries.
-I will buy them at the
+I will buy chocolate

-grocery store even though they are a rip off and then buy chocolate
+strawberries at the grocery store even though they are a rip off

 One of the most common questions I get asked at work is: How old